sarimkhan208/Interview-Prepration-Questions/html.md

 ## 5) What are forms in HTML?
 ## 6) What are event listeners in HTML?
 ## 7) what is onload event?
+## 8) What is scroll event?
+## 9) How do you use Geo Location API?
+## 10) How do you know if a user is offline or not?
+What API does the browser provide for that?

 ## 1) How do you add CSS to an HTML webpage?